caitreid/chroma/README.md

-Looping over all of the blocks, I used the index to determine the position of the first, top row of the puzzle.
+Looping over all of the pieces, I used the index to determine the position of the first, top row of the puzzle.

 I created four values `varR`, `varG` and varB` -- and then I set up my calculations to get the new value of the point based on its index position.